mihaimelnic/who_hass_been_doing_AI_-/README.md

 These JSON files contain processed data related to institutions, and helps on the application of the institutional ranking formula mentioned in the thesis.
 This data is used to identify and rank influential institutions within each AI domain.

 `searching_codes/papers_by_concept/`
-Similar to `institutions_by_domain/`, these JSON files store processed data related to academic papers, categorized by AI concept.
+similar to `institutions_by_domain/`, these JSON files store processed data related to academic papers, categorized by AI concept.
 This data is crucial for tracking topic development and identifying key papers within each subfield, as detailed in the thesis for institutions.

 `searching_codes/top_authors_concept/`
-This subdirectory holds JSON files (`top_ai_authors_with_papers.json`, `top_cv_authors.json`, etc.) that contain information about the most influential authors in each AI subfield.
+this subdirectory holds JSON files (`top_ai_authors_with_papers.json`, `top_cv_authors.json`, etc.) that contain information about the most influential authors in each AI subfield.
 These files are the result of applying the author ranking methodologies, as detailed in the thesis for author profiling.

 `file.py` and `index.html` the recommendation framework. `index.html` is the front-end interface, and `file.py` serves as a backend script to handle user queries and interact with the processed data and retrieval models.
 This aligns with the thesis's purpose to provide a "scalable and user-friendly tool that can support students and early-career researchers" and a "connected interface" for literature search and recommendations.